 HIRING A CONTRACTOR

 ANY contractor offering services in the city is required to register on an annual basis and have valid insurance on file with the city.
+The city is prohibited from recommending any particular contractor and strongly encourages that references be obtained prior to entering into a contract.
 To view the contractor registration ordinances, click here.

 Tips on selecting the right contractor for your job:

 - ALWAYS get a minimum of three estimates for the work in writing.
 Expect estimates to be close to each other if they are bidding on the same scope of work, with similar materials and quality of work.
 Choose established businesses.
 Look for contractors that belong to trade associations such as the “National Association of the Remodeling Industry” (NARI) or the “National Association of Home Builders” (NAHB).

 - ALWAYS ask for and check references.
 Ask the references about the work performed, the quality of the work, and the professionalism of the workers.
 Also check with the Better Business Bureau for a report on contractors you are considering by clicking here.